rwth-acis/RequirementsBazaar/README.md

 This configuration folder is relevant for any testing related settings.

 In the `etc` folder on top level you may configure a different database if you want to distinguish between local testing and automated testing.
-However you'll have to apply the migrations with flyway manually to this database.
+However you'll have to apply the migrations with liquibase manually to this database.

 ### Building